polymagicien/polymagicien.github.io/_posts/2020-12-17-p4_ADA_datastory.md

 subtitle: Study of differences in the police stop schemes among police officers in the US
 authors: [mickael_rey, jonas_schweizer, samuel_thirion]
 tags: [Data analysis, EPFL]
+excerpt: "In May 2020, a research team from Stanford University published a paper conducting a thorough analysis of the racial disparities in police stops in the US.
+Starting from the same data, we tried to highlight stop schemes based of the characteristics of the police officers."
 comments: true
 ---